nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## KubeLibrary
 - [KubeLibrary](https://github.com/devopsspiral/KubeLibrary) KubeLibrary is a RobotFramework library for testing Kubernetes cluster

+## kube-vip
+* [kube-vip](https://github.com/kube-vip/kube-vip) is a Load-Balancer for both inside and outside a Kubernetes cluster.
+* **What's one of the biggest pain in implementing Kubernetes for on-prem?
+Lack of support for LoadBalancer Service.** Now there's a second project (the first is [MetalLB](https://github.com/metallb/metallb)) that provides this functionality for on-prem: kube-vip.

+## MetalLB
+- [MetalLB](https://github.com/metallb/metallb) A network load-balancer implementation for Kubernetes using standard routing protocols

 ## Kubermatic Kubernetes Platform
 - [Kubermatic Kubernetes Platform 🌟](https://github.com/Kubermatic/Kubermatic) is an open source project to centrally manage the global automation of thousands of Kubernetes clusters across multicloud, on-prem and edge with unparalleled density and resilience.